 Maybe, in all their worry about costs and time and responsibility, your parents have just forgotten all the GREAT things a pet dog can add to your lives.

 So if at first you don’t succeed, keep on trying, and good luck!
+We’re rooting for you because we know all the joy a dog (whether pup or adult) can bring to your life.

 For more information about finding, caring for, raising and training your Labrador, don’t forget to order your copy of The Labrador Handbook!